-NewTechWood UltraShield is NOT intended for use as columns, support posts, beams, joist stringers or other primary load-bearing members.
+NewTechWood UltraShield is NOT intended for use as columns, support posts, beams, joist stringers, support against a force, or other primary load-bearing members.
 NewTechWood must be supported by a code-compliant substructure.
 While NewTechWood products are great for retrofits, NewTechWood's products CANNOT be installed on existing decking boards.